What do you do when you have a question or want to find something? Quickly.

-What are keywords in SEO?
+What are keywords?

 Now, while keywords are still useful tools for conceptualizing and planning your content strategy, their effectiveness is entirely rooted in context.

 Why are keywords important?